jkwellyn/orb_configuration/README.md

 By convention, configuration lives in a single file: `config/config.yml`.

+Currently, using this library is only supported for top-level test projects.
+Using this in a gem that is loaded by another project is something we're working on.

 You can put any data you want in this file and access that data in one of three ways:

 ```